 4. Empower and align responsibilities

-Most of the organizations, when considered transforming into a data-driven organization, fail to empower and align responsibilities with internal staff, stakeholders, and investors.
+Most organizations, when considering transforming into a data-driven organization, fail to empower and align responsibilities with internal staff, stakeholders, and investors.
 The transformation should take place within the nature of business work that is related to data and analytics.
 The shift doesn’t happen overnight, and it requires an individual who focused on making it happen.
 The chief data officer is a suitable role to maximize the outcomes of data and analytics for any business.
 It doesn’t mean every company should adopt the CDO title, but every company should hold an internal or external enterprise help who can prioritize and take accountability to lead the business data and analytical strategies.

 What to expect from a CDO?